DeForestt/aflat/Docs.md

 };
 ```

 - A function can have an optional argument by using the * opporator before.
-If the argument is not given, it will be passed as 'NULL'
+If the argument is not given, it will be passed as `NULL`

 Example:
 ```js